johnnyawesome/Chess.comEmojis/README.md

 ## Add some more 💩Emojis💩 to Chess.com Chat Function

-So basically, in a Chess.com Livestream, Livegame or daily game, you only have these Emojis for the chat section:
+So basically, in a Chess.com Livestream, Livegame or daily game, you only have these boring Emojis for the chat section:

 ![chesscomemojis](https://user-images.githubusercontent.com/35241451/35693837-b94555ea-077f-11e8-969f-08eaa345c623.jpg)